apache/camel-website/content/docs/_index.md

 ## Camel Quarkus

-This project hosts the efforts to port and package the 280+ Camel components as Quarkus extensions.
+This project hosts the efforts to port and package most of the Camel components as Quarkus extensions.
 [Quarkus](https://quarkus.io/) is a Java platform offering fast boot times and low memory footprint.
 It targets both stock JVMs and GraalVM.

 <p>
 <a class="button dark" href="/camel-quarkus/latest/">Documentation</a>